rabroldan/Waypoint/README.md

    - **Inline Code Blocks:** Enable users to include inline code with either single backticks (`) or triple backticks (```) and ensure proper code formatting.
    - **Horizontal Rules:** Offer support for horizontal rules to visually separate content sections in Markdown.

-9. **Config File Support:** Provide users with the ability to specify optional arguments in a [TOML](https://toml.io/en/) configuration file instead of passing them as command line arguments
+9. **Config File Support:** Provide users with the ability to specify optional arguments in a [TOML](https://toml.io/en/) configuration file instead of passing them as command line arguments this will print the TOML files in the terminal showing its contents

 ## To Run Waypoint
 Waypoint uses the [tomllib](https://docs.python.org/3/library/tomllib.html) library, which was added to the Python Standard Library as of Python 3.11 via [PEP 680](https://peps.python.org/pep-0680/).